harvardartmuseums/data-grinder/README.md

 Data in the response:
 `url`: The original image URL passed in to this script.
 This must be in the form of a NRS URL for an image in the Harvard DRS.
-`drsstatus`: The response from the DRS.
+`status`: The response from the image service.
 The value will be "ok" or "bad".
 `width`: The width in pixels of the image supplied on the command line.
 `height`: The height in pixels of the image supplied on the command line.
 `widthFull`: The width in pixels of the full image file in the DRS.